Skip to main contentSkip to article

 The five sub-areas, mapped

-Port Moody Centre is not a single block — it is five named pieces with different inventory mixes, different SkyTrain proximity, and different planning frameworks layered on top of them.
+Port Moody Centre is five named pieces, each at its own walking distance to a SkyTrain station and each under its own planning framework.
 Inlet Centre / Suter Brook Village is the high-density TOD tower core; Moody Centre / Brewer’s Row is the older, transitional industrial-to-mixed-use grid around the second SkyTrain station; Newport Village is the established mid-rise village to the north of Suter Brook; Rocky Point waterfront is the inlet-edge cottage band; and the Heritage Woods slope is the post-1995 family-detached neighbourhood east of Ioco Road.
-Different sub-areas, different decisions.

 Inlet Centre / Suter Brook Village